seanmcguigan/mysql-primer/README.md

 +------------------+-------------+------+-----+---------+----------------+
 9 rows in set (0.01 sec)
 ```
-# functions
-# Count how many records do I have
+ ### functions - Count - how many records do I have?

 mysql> select count(*) from tbCustomerInfo;
 +----------+